zeffii/ChucKScripts/ugen_full.md

 exponential line segment lookup table table generator (extends GenX) see examples: Gen5-test.ck
 Constructs a lookup table composed of sequential exponential curves.
-For a table with N curves, starting value of y', and value yn for lookup index xn, set the coefficients to [ y', y0, x0, ..., yN-1, xN-1 ].
+For a table with N curves, starting value of y', and value yn for lookup index xn, set the coefficients to `[ y', y0, x0, ..., yN-1, xN-1 ]`.
 Note that there must be an odd number of coefficients.
 If an even number of coefficients is specified, behavior is undefined.
-The sum of xn for 0 ≤ n < N must be 1. yn = 0 is approximated as 0.000001 to avoid strange results arising from the nature of exponential curves.
+The sum of xn for `0 ≤ n < N` must be `1.`
+`yn = 0` is approximated as `0.000001` to avoid strange results arising from the nature of exponential curves.

-(control parameters)

-    ( see GenX )
+(control parameters, see GenX )

 ### [ugen]: Gen7

 line segment lookup table table generator (extends GenX)
 see examples: Gen7-test.ck

 Constructs a lookup table composed of sequential line segments.
-For a table with N lines, starting value of y', and value yn for lookup index xn, set the coefficients to [ y', y0, x0, ..., yN-1, xN-1 ].
+For a table with N lines, starting value of y', and value yn for lookup index xn, set the coefficients to `[ y', y0, x0, ..., yN-1, xN-1 ]`.

 > there must be an odd number of coefficients.
 If an even number of coefficients is specified, behavior is undefined.
 The sum of xn for 0 ≤ n < N must be 1.

-(control parameters)

-    ( see GenX )
+(control parameters, see GenX )

 ### [ugen]: Gen9